Shangri-La Frontier

 is a Japanese web novel series written by Katarina.
 Its serialization began on the novel publishing website Shōsetsuka ni Narō in May 2017.
-A manga adaptation, illustrated by Ryosuke Fuji, has been serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine since July 2020, with its chapters collected in 24 tankōbon volumes as of October 2025.
+A manga adaptation, illustrated by Ryosuke Fuji, has been serialized in Kodansha's shōnen manga magazine Weekly Shōnen Magazine since July 2020, with its chapters collected in 27 tankōbon volumes as of July 2026.

 The series follows Rakuro Hizutome, a teenager who enjoys playing "trash games"—old-fashioned and faulty video games that only appeal to a certain audience.
-After having mastered these games, despite their difficulty due to their glitches, Rakuro decides to change things up and play the acclaimed best-selling virtual reality game "Shangri-La Frontier"—a full-dive VR game with 30 million registered players.
+After having mastered these games, despite their difficulty due to their glitches, Rakuro decides to change things up and play the acclaimed best-selling virtual reality game Shangri-La Frontier—a full-dive VR game with 30 million registered players.
 Rakuro enters the game as Sunraku, his bird-masked player character, and all the skills and experience that he acquired playing trash games will serve him in this new game.

 An anime television series adaptation produced by C2C aired from October 2023 to March 2024.
 A second season aired from October 2024 to March 2025.
-A third season has been announced.
+A third season is set to premiere in January 2027.

-By April 2025, the manga had over 12 million copies in circulation.
+By March 2026, the manga had over 16 million copies in circulation.
 It won the 47th Kodansha Manga Award in the shōnen category in 2023.

 Plot

 The story is set in a near future, where games that use old-fashioned display screens are classified as retro games, while full-dive VR games have become commonplace.
 As a result of these games becoming mainstream, there exist many so-called "trash games": rushed, full of glitches, faulty games, the systems of which have not kept up with the improved visual technology.
 Rakuro Hizutome is a "trash game hunter", a great admirer of these usually shameful games, which he plays with the nickname Sunraku until he is able to master them regardless of the difficulty due to their glitches.
-Rakuro has cleared the oversized "Faeria Chronicle Online" trash game and is suffering a sort of burnout syndrome.
-At the suggestion of the owner of his favorite game store, "RockRoll", he buys the best-selling and excellent "Shangri-La Frontier", a full-dive VR game with 30 million registered players.
+Rakuro has cleared the oversized Faeria Chronicle Online trash game and is suffering a sort of burnout syndrome.
+At the suggestion of the owner of his favorite game store, "RockRoll", he buys the best-selling and excellent Shangri-La Frontier, a full-dive VR game with 30 million registered players.
 He enters the world of Shangri-La Frontier as Sunraku, his bird-masked player character, where all the skills he has attained as an expert trash game hunter will come in handy as he progresses in the game.